JanineSooThow/Dog-Library/frontend/README.md

 # Steps

 1. Clone this repo to your computer (git clone "ssh code without quotes")
-2. cd into the directory
+2. cd into the directories of frontend and server.
+For server - 'npm start' and for frontend, press the "Go live" button at the bottom right side of VS code.
+The project should load.

 3. Do some research, have a look at the free APIs and come up with an idea for a project that will test your knowledge from modules 1 - 4
 4. List the requirements below